North Carolina Trip, June 23 - 29, 2004

 Monday, June 28

 At Strawberry Hill...
-Sister Jan and her son, Will.
+Sister Jan and Will.
 Will reads way beyond his grade level...

 Randy and Pete dropped in at Strawberry Hill...